 Port St. Lucie woman witnessed two random attacks

-A Fort Pierce woman is facing aggravated battery charges after authorities say she attacked two people in Jensen Beach at random, seemingly unprovoked.
+A Fort Pierce woman is facing aggravated battery charges after authorities say she attacked two people in Jensen Beach at random, seemingly unprovoked, an incident that a Port St. Lucie woman witnessed.

 She said the victim immediately went down on the ground when she was hit.